Anusandhan (2021 film): Production

 The production crew and cast of the film flew to London on 13 September 2020 for London schedule of filming.
 The filming post COVID-19 pandemic resumed in various locations around London on 16 September 2020.
 The schedule was wrapped up in September end.

 Soundtrack

 Soundtrack is composed by Anupam Roy on his own lyrics.
 The single track was released on 20 November 2021.

-Reception

-Upam Buzarbaruah of The Times of India rated the film with 3 stars out of five and praised the screenplay of Kamleshwar and performance of Saswata Chatterjee, writing, "strength of the film, however, lies in its cast.
-Saswata has outdone himself in certain parts."
-He appreciated the music saying, "melodious soundtracks by Anupam Roy are nice breaks from the darkness of the trial".
-Concluding Buzarbaruah wrote, "Anusandhan is your chance to watch good cinema in a theatre after the long dull break.
-And yes, it is a really good watch."